 - Oxidation of potassium metal with hydrogen oxide

-Potassium will be oxidized to potassium hydroxide immediately upon contact with water.
+Potassium will be oxidized to potassium hydroxide, a strong base, immediately upon contact with water.
 Or in this case, a nearby pond or creek.
 Although KOH is dangerous to life in high concentrations, adding such an insignificant amount to a large body of water will have no effect on the pH of the water and may even improve conditions for the local denizens of the ecosystem.

 Reaction: 2K + 2H2O -> 2KOH + H2(g)